Front Lodge is home for the majority of boys in Year 7.

 The Lodgeparents are Andrew and Ann Snow, have been at Summer Fields since September 2012.
 Prior to that, Andrew was Headmaster of a boarding Prep School in North Yorkshire and they have both been involved in boarding for over 25 years.
 They have two grown up children, Georgia and Henry, who were both boarders at school themselves so they both also know what it is like to be the parent of a boarding child!
 They also have a pet rabbit and several chickens in the Lodge garden (listen out for the cockerel!).

 Front Lodge is lucky to have a great team helping out with Lodge life.
-Sam Foster has a flat within the Lodge and assists with boarding duties along with Sarah McPhail, Duncan Wethey and Hugh Randolph.
+Tom Tennant has a flat within the Lodge and assists with boarding duties along with Sarah McPhail, Duncan Wethey and Hugh Randolph.
 Megan Jones is the current resident 'Gapper' matron from Australia.
 Between them, the Lodge staff can ensure that the boys thrive, helping them to develop socially and keeping a close eye on their pastoral needs.